projectsesame/sesame/site/content/docs/v1.15.2/config/client-authorization.md

 Since authorizing a client request may involve passing sensitive credentials from a HTTP request to the authorization service, the connection to the authorization server should be as secure as possible.
-Contour defaults the `.spec.protocol` field to "h2", which configures Envoy to use HTTP/2 over TLS for the authorization service connection.
+Sesame defaults the `.spec.protocol` field to "h2", which configures Envoy to use HTTP/2 over TLS for the authorization service connection.

 The [.spec.validation][4] field configures how Envoy should verify the TLS